| |

 The Holidays are such a special time of year for me.
 SO many amazing memories of my childhood, and I’m blessed to have had an abundance of love from a great big family.
 Christmas time was always a sacred time of year and still is, thanks to the example of my parents.

-This takes just a few minutes to mix up, and then about 24 hours to freeze.
-Make sure you plan ahead and make the slush at least the day before your big event!
+This icy slush recipe takes just a few minutes to mix up using simple ingredients.
+Make sure you plan ahead and make the slush at least the day before your big event so it has time to fully freeze!

 • Red Jello – You’ll need a 3 oz. package of red jello, any flavor.
 If you can find cranberry, use that, but I normally find strawberry works well too.
 You DO want some sort of RED jello though.